x-jesse/Reinforcement-Learning/readme.md

 We begin by defining the state, action, and reward at some timestep $t$ to be $S_t, A_t,$ and $R_t$, respectively.
 In general, when the agent takes some action $A_t$ it has a fixed probability of moving to some state $S_{t+1}$ and receiving a reward $R_{t}$.
 It is important to note that by this definition, the reward is received upon *leaving* a state, and not just reaching it.

-We define the policy $\pi$ that the agent uses to select its actions as a function of state $\pi(s)$, where the action $A_t$ is selected by passing the current state $S_t$ into $\pi$. $$A_t=\pi(S_t)$$Here we can also make a distinction between *deterministic* and *stochastic* policies.
+We define the policy $\pi$ that the agent uses to select its actions as a function of state $\pi(s)$, where the action $A_t$ is selected by passing the current state $S_t$ into $\pi$.

+$A_t=\pi(S_t)$

+Here we can also make a distinction between *deterministic* and *stochastic* policies.
 Deterministic policies will always return the same action given the same state as input.
 Stochastic policies introduce a level of randomness - for a given state, a stochastic policy is not guaranteed to return the same action every time.
 A truly stochastic policy will return a random action for any given state.
 Since we mainly work with stochastic policies, we often define the policy function $\pi$ as a probability distribution across all possible actions, rather than a deterministic result.
 To compute an action for a state, we sample from the policy:

 $A_t\sim\pi(S_t)$

 Additionally, it is useful to define the probability of selecting a specific action at a given state, written as:

 $p(A_t)=\pi(A_t|S_t)$

 Or more generally, defining the probability function for all actions at any state:

 $p(a)=\pi(a|s)$

 Next, we would to like to consider the cumulative reward obtained from a series of actions, also called the *return*.